kimintime/fs13-frontend-project-public/README.md

 (This is by Fakeapi’s design)

 ## Instructions
 - The layout of the homepage, all products, and their categories are dependent on the fake API.
-Having said that, the homepage is limited to showing the first six categories (if they exist), and six products as featured products (if they exist).
+Having said that, the homepage is limited to showing the first five categories (if they exist), and six products as featured products (if they exist).
+If anything takes a little while to load, just wait a second or two.

 <img width="1440" alt="Screen Shot 2023-01-13 at 0 22 15" src="https://user-images.githubusercontent.com/40215472/212193739-88fddf18-e2ad-4a46-839e-5f58a57eabda.png">

-- To browse the products in a category, click on information `(i)` button in its bottom heading.
-Click on `Learn More` to go to an individual product page, and add that product to the cart if you like.
+- To browse the products in a category from the home page, simply click on the picture, or click the roung buttons below to select which category interests you.
+It's also possible to add items to the cart from the home page.

 - From the navbar at the top of the page, you can browse all products, or all categories, access the shopping cart, and the profile page.
 If not logged-in, the profile page will redirect you to login or register as a new customer.